 You also need fat to keep your skin and hair healthy.
-Fat aso helps you absorb vitamins A, D, E, and K, the so-called fat-soluble vitamins.
+Fat also helps you absorb vitamins A, D, E, and K, the so-called fat-soluble vitamins.
 Fat also fills your fat cells and insulates your body to help keep you warm.

-The fats your body gets from your food gives your body essential fatty acids called linoleic and linolenic acid.
+The fats your body gets from your food give your body essential fatty acids called linoleic and linolenic acid.
 They are called "essential" because your body cannot make them itself, or work without them.
 Your body needs them for brain development, controlling inflammation, and blood clotting.